wavefrontHQ/docs/pages/doc/sending_log_data.md

 ## Sending Log Data to a Wavefront Proxy With TCP

-This section describes how to send log data to a Wavefront Proxy over a TCP socket.
+This section describes how to send log data to a Wavefront proxy over a TCP socket.
 A typical use case would be to send Splunk data.

-The Wavefront Proxy automatically assigns metrics a **source** according to the machine that sent the log data.
+The Wavefront proxy automatically assigns metrics a **source** according to the machine that sent the log data.
 The Proxy first tries a reverse DNS lookup; if that fails, the IP address is used.

 ### Direct Log Ingestion Architecture (Raw TCP / Splunk)